VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

    a.
 On the downstream server run a listener agent which subscribes to messages from all platforms

      - Open the file examples/ListenerAgent/listener/agent.py.
 Search for @PubSub.subscribe('pubsub', '') and replace that line with @PubSub.subscribe('pubsub', 'devices', all_platforms=True)
-     - updgrade the listener
+     - upgrade the listener

          .. code-block:: bash